grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 * diagrams revs:
 	* [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
+	* [ ] add 'bridge' label to top of the sail (since it's a technical term you use often in the book)
 	* [ ] make sure label diagram for sonar compartment includes navigation and radar as well
 	* [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
 	* [ ] make sure the Gnat has an airlock escape trunk